"An Epic of Decency, Courage and Moral Determination." The Life of Sir Harold Evans, 1928-2020

 The long life of Sir Harold Evans—Harry to those of us lucky enough to be among his friends—was an epic of decency, courage and moral determination.
 Inexhaustible until the years finally caught up with him, he has left us one last precious gift.
 At a time when the press is fighting back defensively against the caricatures of populist ranting—that print and news media are just the echo chamber of the liberal elite—Evans’s own career is a supreme reminder of the indispensability of fearless journalism to a democracy grounded in truth.
 Its enemies like to brush aside the broadsheet press as so much impotent bloviation.
 But Evans showed time and again that the hard work of uncompromising investigative reporting could defeat cowardly cover-ups, corruption and conspiracies of lies.
 He wrote and he edited with a fistful of facts.

 The fortitude and integrity that marked everything he did was hard-earned.
 His family was working-class industrial Lancashire.
 His father was a railway worker who slogged his way from cleaner to Dark-Ink Train Driver: the aristocracy of the line.
 His mother turned the front of her house into a grocery store.
 Harry breathed in the polluted “smog” every day and, at three years old, wasn’t expected to survive a bout of pneumonia.
-On vacation at the north Wales seaside town of Rhyl , stretched out despondently on the sand, survivors of Dunkirk, now in civvies, spoke bitterly to his father of their useless weapons and the whole demoralising fiasco of their evacuation from beaches strafed at will by the Luftwaffe.
+On vacation at the north Wales seaside town of Rhyl, stretched out despondently on the sand, survivors of Dunkirk, now in civvies, spoke bitterly to his father of their useless weapons and the whole demoralising fiasco of their evacuation from beaches strafed at will by the Luftwaffe.
 Back at the bed and breakfast guest house, the headline of a tabloid nonetheless shouted “BLOODY MARVELLOUS” implying those same soldiers couldn’t wait to get back to war.
 Right away young Evans understood the betrayal of empty cheerleading.
 The editor of the postwar mass circulation Daily Express prescribed that paper’s mission as making “everyone feel it’s a sunny day.”
 Evans knew better; that the truth could hurt which was another reason why it had to be told.

 Evans had the respect of those who worked for him because he came up through the ranks in what was still the hot-metal age of print.
 At 16 he left school to join the local Ashburton-under-Lyne Reporter where he learned the trade as a pound-a week cub reporter, weddings, funerals and 30-word film reviews.
 An insatiable reader, he kept a copy of Thucydides’s Peloponnesian Wars with him for its insights about war, power and freedom which it shed on his own time as well as antiquity.
 When he did his military service with the Royal Air Force he was known as “educated Evans” and made good on that with a degree from Durham University in social studies—the only programme which didn’t demand Latin for admission.
 At the Manchester Evening News he worked as sub-editor, getting the feel for composition, the all-important relationship of image to text, headline to story—and that educated instinct remained one of his greatest hands-on strengths.